Pharmacy Grad Programs - Admissions FAQ

 - 2. As an international student, am I required to take the TOEFL exam?

 The TOEFL exam is a required part of the admissions process for international students whose first language is not English.
-Purdue requires a 550 minimum score on the paper-based test, a 213 minimum score on the computer-based test, or a 77 minimum score on the IBT test, with the following minimum scores per section: Speaking 18; Writing 18; Listening 14; and Reading 19.
-Most successful applicants to the College of Pharmacy's Graduate Programs have TOEFL scores in excess of 600 (100 on the IBT).
-Departments are free to establish higher minimum English proficiency scores, so be sure to check the web pages of the department in which you are interested to see if your scores meet the minimum required for admission.
+Purdue requires a 77 minimum score on the IBT test, a 213 minimum score on the computer-based test, and a 550 minimum score on the paper-based test, with the following minimum scores per section: Speaking 18; Writing 18; Listening 14; and Reading 19.
+The TOEFL (or equivalent testing) is required even with degrees from English-speaking institutions unless a waiver has been granted by the department to which you plan to apply.
+Please contact the Graduate Program Assistant to inquire at email@example.com.
+Most successful applicants to the College of Pharmacy's Graduate Programs have TOEFL scores in excess of 600.
 If the TOEFL test is NOT available in your area, you may also take the academic version of either the International English Language Testing System (IELTS) or the Pearson's Test of English (PTE).
-The minimum score that Purdue will accept on the academic version of the IELTS is an overall band score of 6.5; the minimum acceptable score on the academic version of the PTE is a 58.

 - 3. How soon will I hear about my application status?